AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

   achieve decision coverage and demonstrate that condition's independant influence;

-- The first condition (V >= X1) never varies so this test set couldn't demonstrate independant influence of this condition.
+- The first condition (V >= X1) never varies so the independant influence of this condition isn't demonstrated.

 As we mentioned in the discussion on MCDC variants, adding vector 3 would achieve MCDC for this decision.
 Just looking at the table,